cpaniaguam/dsa201f21/project/Readme.md

 ### Deliverables

 1. Proposal - due by Nov 29
-2. Presentation - last day of class
+2. Link to GitHubpages with tutorial - before last day of class (submit to Canvas)

-(more details comming)
+3. Presentation - last day of class